UNMC_Acronym_Vert_sm_4c

 Can I commute to SHPEP?
 Do I have to stay in the dorms?

 To get the most out of your SHPEP experience, we require scholars who come through our site to stay in the Scott Crossing residence hall on the campus of the University of Nebraska Omaha (UNO).
 Scott Crossing is UNO's newest residence hall located at the heart of Scott Campus.
 Scholars with extenuating circumstances, such as childcare, have been granted special permission to commute to daily SHPEP activities.
 Participation in all scheduled activities is required.
-This includes social activities planned for weekends.
+This includes social activities planned on evenings and weekends.

 What does the schedule look like?